-- 1. The project providing the highest percentage of new housing units to total housing units is favored. - 2.
-If still tied, the most efficient use of LIHTCs (i.e. lowest amount of LIHTCs per rent restricted unit) is favored.
+- a.
+The project providing the highest percentage of new housing units to total housing units is favored. - b.
+If still tied, the most efficient use of LIHTCs (i.e. lowest amount of LIHTCs per rentrestricted unit) is favored. - c.
+If still tied, the project intended for eventual tenant ownership is favored.